ai-jiraphinya/document-search/README.md

 ## Deploy
 ### Deploy Netlify No`OPENAI_KEY`No AI
 [![Netlify Status](https://api.netlify.com/api/v1/badges/559f1db1-f20e-4ab7-97a7-7091711e466c/deploy-status)](https://app.netlify.com/sites/document-search/deploys)
+Document Search deployed with Netify
+Below is the development of another part that requires supabase, MySQL, so personal work is separated from each other.
+But you can understand and apply by following the subabase link yourself.
+It's easy and always free.
 </br>
 ### Deploy `OPENAI_KEY` Build MySQL:Supabase Docs
 This starter takes all the `.mdx` files in the `pages` directory and processes them to use as custom context within [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) prompts.